manips-sai-org/sai2-interfaces/tutorials/01-joint/README.md

 Recall that the right container is to hold `sai2-interface-display` elements to verify that we created the joint space interface elements/sliders correctly.
 Since we don't need extra columns, we just define a single column and thus each element we place in the right container will be on its own row.
+We also don't really care about the specific sizing of each elements, so we leave the `grid-template-columns` property as `auto` to spread the container size evenly among the children elements.

 ```
 .right-container {
   display: grid;
-  grid-template-columns: 1fr;
+  grid-template-columns: auto;
-  gap: 10px;
 }
 ```